itsSanalog/sanalog.net/sanastro/src/content/blog/about.md

 sanaBlog is a static site hosted on <a href="https://pages.github.com/" target="_blank" class="extlink">GitHub Pages</a>.
 It is built using <a href="https://astro.build/" target="_blank" class="extlink">Astro</a>, with HTML, CSS, and a touch of JavaScript.
 Content is written using Markdown.
 More details in [wesbite](/blog/code/wesbite).

-sanaBlog's code is under the <a target="_balnk" class="extlink" href="https://github.com/itsSanalog/sanalog.net/blob/main/LICENSE" target="_blank">MIT license</a>, and all content is under the <a target="_blank" class="extlink" href="https://creativecommons.org/licenses/by-nc-sa/4.0">BY-NC-SA 4.0 license</a>.
+sanaBlog's code is under the <a target="_blank" class="extlink" href="https://github.com/itsSanalog/sanalog.net/blob/main/LICENSE">MIT license</a>, and all content is under the <a target="_blank" class="extlink" href="https://creativecommons.org/licenses/by-nc-sa/4.0">BY-NC-SA 4.0 license</a>.

 sanaBlog is part of the <a href="https://webring.adilene.net/index.php" target="_blank" class="extlink">Vocaloid webring</a>.